antononcube/RakuForPrediction-book/Articles/Streamlining-AI-vision-workflows.md

-Here are request only the figures which have been played to be described:
+Here we request only the figures which have been played to be described:

 ```raku